 Mel co-founded Reverberate after a career in the agriculture supply chain.
 She grew up on a dairy farm in Devon and also studied for a degree in agriculture at Seale-Hayne, where she met Phil.

-She has worked for Mole Valley Farmers and Pfizer and has extensive commercial experience.
-Mel looks after all our HR and financial management as well as supporting the team with client work when required.
+She has worked for Mole Valley Farmers and Pfizer and now looks after all our HR and financial management, as well as supporting the team with client work when required.

 Lauren has held PR and communications roles in a range of industries including manufacturing and utilities.
 She has more than a decade of experience in agriculture having worked at a dairy co-operative before joining Reverberate.

 Lauren's range of experience, along with her marketing degree from Aston University, post graduate diploma from the Chartered Institute of Public Relations and participation in the Agricultural Leadership Programme at Cranfield Business School, mean she consistently delivers effective communication strategies for our clients.
 Lauren is a people person, and thrives on helping to bring well thought-out strategy to life.
 Equally, you're just as likely to find her in a pair of wellies getting to grips with a farm case study.

 When she's not working, Lauren can be found cooking up a culinary treat in the kitchen, enjoying her home county of Cheshire, or planning her next family holiday.

 Emily has more than 20 years of experience in agricultural communications and brings to the team a combination of effective campaign management, alongside delivery of practical day to day communications activity.

 Emily studied at Seale Hayne before a spell in a PR agency and then working for the RABDF.
 Since then, Emily has spent some 15 years working extensively for AHDB Dairy, both in-house and in freelance roles, as well as for other clients across the agricultural industry.
 She also spent a year working in the dairy industry in New Zealand and, in 2003, completed her Nuffield Scholarship.